Will-Wright/image-segmentation/README.md

 Key files and folders:

 * `./src/SDPSubspaceSolver/*`: our new method which solves the image segmentation eigenvalue problem as a subspace SDP (semidefinite program).
-Requires 50% to 80% fewer flops than the previous method by Eriksson, et al.

 * `./src/NewtonEigSolver/*`: an implementation of the original Newton method for the image segmentation problem by Eriksson, et al.